How to Change Bad Habits in 30 Days

 In my case, I used the goals and habit tracker, GoalsOnTrack, in monitoring my progress.
 I needed a solid proof of my improvement so I would know how I could motivate myself more.
 I wanted to know how I could seek help and support from my loved ones, too.

 5. Don’t be too hard on yourself.
 Pushing yourself to break your bad habit can be daunting sometimes.
-There might even be times when there would be some slips back to doing them.
+There might even be times when you find yourself slipping back to them.
 If it happens, what do you do to get yourself back on track?

 How about taking one step at a time?
 Instead of getting rid of your habit entirely in an extended period, try having one perfect day of not doing it.
 In a week, you can do it for, say, every other day.
 Or after every two days.
 Then twice a week.
 Once a week.
 It all depends on you.
 You can also give yourself a reward after having done your baby steps successfully.

 You can start determining how to change bad habits now that you are equipped with an action plan.
 You’ll see improvements in 30 days as long as you stay committed and dedicated to eliminating your bad habit.
-It can be challenging but believe that you can do it.
+Believe that you can do it.
 It all begins with a single step.